 NATIONAL EXPRESS GROUP - MODERN SLAVERY & HUMAN TRAFFICKING STATEMENT 2019

-The Group is organised into a number of divisions: UK Coach & Bus (providing coach and bus services in the UK); North America Bus (providing student transportation and transit services in 38 US states and 3 Canadian provinces); ALSA (providing coach and bus services in Spain and Switzerland and Morocco); German Rail; and International (being the Bahrain bus operation which the Group operates jointly with Ahmed Mansoor Al A'Ali through a joint venture).
+The Group is organised into a number of divisions: UK Coach & Bus (providing coach and bus services in the UK); North America Bus (providing student transportation, transit services and shuttle services in 39 US states and 3 Canadian provinces); ALSA (providing coach and bus services in Spain, Switzerland, Puerto Rico and Morocco); German Rail; and International (the Bahrain bus operation which the Group operates jointly with Ahmed Mansoor Al A'Ali through a joint venture).

 Our supply chains

 The Group procures goods and services from suppliers around the world, which total several thousand in number and operate from multiple countries.
-Our suppliers supply everything from rolling stock, road vehicles, fuel and utilities to uniforms, catering, cleaning, contract and agency employees (including drivers) and security.
+Our vendors supply everything from rolling stock, road vehicles, fuel and utilities to uniforms, catering, cleaning, contract and agency employees (including drivers) and security.
 The Group aims to ensure that its suppliers meet high standards with respect to both the conduct of their business and their management of social and ethical issues.
 To this end, the Group has in place Ethical Sourcing Standards (available at http://www.nationalexpressgroup.com/our-way/suppliers/ethical-sourcing) which we expect our suppliers to comply with.
 We have a practice of including in our supplier contracts the right to audit such compliance and take other remedial action against suppliers should we find non-compliance.